EGE JOURNAL OF MEDICINE

 Ege Journal of Medicine has agreed to use the standards of the International Committee of Medical Journal Editors.
 The author(s) should meet the criteria for authorship according to the "Uniform Requirements for Manuscripts Submitted to Biomedical Journals: Writing and Editing for Biomedical Publication.
 It is available at www.icmje.org.

-Note also that for publishing purposes, the Journal requires acknowledgement of any potential conflicts of interest.
-This should involve acknowledgement of grants and other sources of funds that support reported research and a declaration of any relevant industrial links or affiliations that the authors may have.
+Conflicts of interest: Note also that for publishing purposes, the Journal requires acknowledgement of any potential conflicts of interest.
+Any conflict of interest should be filled in the COI form and uploaded and stated in the Conflict of Interest section.
+This should involve acknowledgement of grants and other sources of funds that support reported research and a declaration of any relevant industrial links or affiliations that the authors may have, should be mentioned.
+The Conflict of Interest form should be obtained from http://icmje.org/conflicts-of-interest/ .

 TYPES OF MANUSCRIPT

 Letter to the Editor should not exceed 500 words.
-Short relevant comments on medical and scientific issues, particularly controversies, having no more than five references and one table or figure are encouraged.
-Where letters refer to an earlier published paper, authors will be offered right of reply.
+Short relevant comments on published articles, medical and scientific issues, particularly controversies, having no more than five references and one table or figure are encouraged.
+Where letters refer to an earlier published paper, authors will be offered the right to reply.

 PREPARATION OF MANUSCRIPTS